wesnick/bikeshed/docs/project.md

 ### Shell commands

-All shell commands should be run through `just` using the `justfile` in root.
+Shell commands that might be run frequently should be run through `just` using the `justfile` in root.
+Other ad-hoc commands